Key changes from 1 July 2021 include:

 Main Eligibility for Permanent Resident Visa

-- Either the applicant has been in Australia for at least 160 days in 4 years or the spouse/de facto partner has been in Australia for at least 720 days in 4 years
+- Either the applicant has been in Australia for at least 40 days each year or the spouse/de facto partner has been in Australia for at least 180 days each year you held the 188C visa

 - Have held your AUD5million complying significant investment for the whole period

 - For 188C Significant Investor visa, there is no age limit

-- Complying significant investments include AUD500,000 in venture capital funds, and AUD1,500,000 in emerging companies investment funds, and remaining in one or more balancing investment funds
+- Complying significant investments include AUD1,000,000 in venture capital funds and growth private equity funds, and AUD1,500,000 in approved managed funds and remaining in one or more balancing investment funds

 - 188C has a short residency requirement – you must live in Australia for at least 40 days each year (or your partner must live in Australia for at least 180 days each year) to be eligible for Subclass 888 permanent visa

 |Stay||Up to 5 years with pathway to Business Innovation and Investment (Permanent) visa subclass 888 which is a permanent visa|